stjudecloud/university/docs/genomics-platform/workflow-guides/rnaseq-expression-classification/index.md

 Once your input files are hooked up, you should be able to start the workflow by clicking the "Run Analysis" button in the top right hand corner of the workflow dialog.

 ### Monitoring run progress
 Once you have started one or more RNA-Seq Expression Classification runs, you can safely close your browser and come back later to check the status of the jobs.
-To do this, navigate to the tool's landing page.
+To do this, navigate to the workflow's landing page.
 Next, click "View Results" then select the "View Running Jobs" option.
 You will be redirected to the job monitoring page.
 Each job you kicked off gets one row in this table.

 You can click the "+" on any of the runs to check the status of individual steps of the RNA-Seq Expression Classification pipeline.
 Other information, such as time, cost of individual steps in the pipeline, and even viewing the job logs can accessed by clicking around the sub-items.